vmware-archive/hillview/docs/userManual.md

 There are two ways to modify the selection:
 1. By using the mouse as described here.

-2. Using the selection menus:
+2. Using the selection menus, which can be accessed

 ..* By right-clicking on the **Name**, **Type** or **Allows Missing** column headers.

-..*  By using the Column selection menu described below.
+..*  By using the Column selection menu as shown below.
-Both actions will pop-up the same selection menus.

 ![Column selection menu](schema-browser.png)